-3. Pg.
-Gracia Walk up along the wide, tree-lined Pg. de Gracia and resist the tempatation to enter the endless array of designer boutiques.
+Walk up along the wide, tree-lined Passeig de Gracia and resist the tempatation to enter the endless array of designer boutiques.
 You may notice a significant difference from the cramped, old building of the Barri Gotic.

-5. Casa Milà (La Pedrera) Three long blocks up Pg. de Gracia is perhaps Gaudi’s best known work aside from La Sagrada Familia.
-This buildings, designed to mimic the ocean´s waves and seaweed, and its are definitely worth a visit.
+Three long blocks up Passeig de Gracia another fascinating Gaudi’s building La Pedrera, designed to mimic the ocean´s waves and seaweed, and its are definitely worth a visit.

-6. La Sagrada Familia The last stop is well worth the long walk.
+La Sagrada Familia the last stop is well worth the long walk.
 Take a right on C. Provença and follow it for 11 blocks.
-You cannot miss Gaudi’s masterpiece.
+You cannot miss the best Gaudi’s masterpiece.

 Templo Expiatorio de la Sagrada Familia – Gaudi masterpiece